2026 Disneyland Refurbishment Calendar

-This Disney California Adventure and Disneyland ride refurbishment calendar for late 2023 and early 2024 lists temporary attraction closures so you know what won’t be operating before planning your vacation.
-Additionally, we offer info about reimagining projects that are underway to enhance experiences around the resort.
-(Updated November 15, 2023.)
+This Disney California Adventure and Disneyland ride refurbishment calendar for 2026 lists temporary attraction closures so you know what won’t be open before planning your vacation.
+Additionally, info about reimagining projects underway to enhance experiences around the parks.

 While no one wants attraction closures during their visit, they are a necessary part of keeping Disneyland and Disney California Adventure in good condition, as routine maintenance, safety upgrades, and attraction improvements are all done during scheduled ride closures.
 Usually, there are only a handful of simultaneous closed rides, plus new attractions being built.